ondrahladik/Internet-Radio/README.md

 # Internet-Radio
+A simple internet radio for your Raspberry Pi.
+The entire radio assembly is of course made up of the RPi microcomputer (the program is not demanding, the recording version should be enough for it to run).
+You also need a 2x20 line LCD display (HD44780) with an I2C converter.
+Finally, you need 4 buttons.

 The following radios are currently added to the configuration: <b>Kiss rádio</b>, <b>Evropa 2</b>, <b>Rock rádio</b>, <b>Rádio Beat</b>, <b>Dance rádio</b>, <b>Fajn Rádio</b>, <b>Hitrádio Černá Hora</b>, <b>Hitrádio Osmdesátka</b>, <b>ČRo Radiožurnál</b>, <b>Frekvence 1</b> and as a bonus there is also a stream from radio traffic at BRNO airport.

+The above radios are of course fully configurable and can be changed to your own internet streams.
+The full configuration guide is in the [Config](#config) section.

 ## Install